cruidin/bird-lovers/README.md

 Eventually, things did settle a bit and I was able to focus on what was essential.
 Things I found particularly difficult:
 * Media queries - I just couldn't get the hang of it but with the help of my mentor, Seun, I was able to really get it eventually.
-* Aligning divs, content etc - I took a long time to learn how to align things properly but with the help of a game to learn how to use flexbox I was able to understand it well. http://flexboxfroggy.com/
+* Aligning divs, content etc - I took a long time to learn how to align things properly but with the help of a [game](https://www.laralee.design/hero-image-alternatives/) to learn how to use flexbox I was able to understand it well.
+X
 * Form - I tried to do this from scratch but styling it the way I wanted proved to be very challenging.
 I ended up using a combination of two different sources
+* Fixed header - I intended to have the header fixed and although I did manage to do it I kept running into the problem of the main content going over the header.
+As I ran out of time, I couldn't solve this.

 [Back to the top](#the-bird-lovers-club)